- Email: email@example.com

 West End Compost Hub

-In 2020 Groundwork Rhode Island will break ground to create Providence’s first social venture compost facility: the West End Compost Hub.
+Groundwork Rhode Island is leading an effort to develop Providence’s first social venture compost facility: the West End Compost Hub.
 With capacity to produce 1,300 to 1,500 cubic yards of finished compost each year, our project will provide a critical resource to local small farmers and gardeners while annually diverting an estimated 350 tons of food scrap from our state’s landfill.

 Located at 34 Fuller Street – a designated brownfield site – in Providence’s West End neighborhood, our facility will become a community composting hub where local residents can drop off food scraps from their home, other food scrap pick-up services can drop off scraps for a fee, and small landscapers can bring seasonal yard waste.
 In addition to diverting organics from the landfill, the West End Compost Hub will reduce greenhouse gas emissions from garbage trucks carrying food waste to the landfill, since compost can be dropped off right in the city, and scraps from the surrounding neighborhood will be hauled by bicycle by high schoolers involved in Groundwork’s Green Team youth program.